robhinds/food-science-site/reviews/_posts/2021-01-31-subwolfer-pizza-wings.md

 _<a href="{{site.baseurl}}/about#product-reviews">See my product review outlook here</a>_

-<a href="https://www.subwolfer.co.uk?utm_source=robbishfood" target="_blank">Rubwolfer (part of the Subwolfer family)</a> is another business that I have discovered through the Instagram BBQ community.
+Rubwolfer (part of the Subwolfer family)</a> is another business that I have discovered through the Instagram BBQ community.
 Launched in 2020 by <a href="https://www.instagram.com/brewshackbbq/" target="_blank">BrewshackBBQ</a>, initially with just a couple of rubs, the range has expanded with a few more rubs plus a set of collaboration sauces with <a href="https://www.robbishfood.com/reviews/2020/12/10/review-metalhead-mayo/" target="_blank">UrbanStreatery (of Metalhead Mayo fame)</a>.

 I have had a few of the rubs as well as all the collaboration sauces, but this review is focussing on one of their earliest launched rubs: _Pizza Wings_.